 Did you know that your smartphone keeps these WiFi passwords, and could you get them back?
-We show you how to know saved wifi passwords from your Android smartphone.
+We show you how to know connected wifi passwords from your Android smartphone.

 Forgetting the WiFi password is quite common, but if that password belongs to a WiFi network you used to connect to, and now you can not recover.